mgwalker/pottery-projects/projects/flour-scoop-2.md

 This time I decided to be even more utilitarian and generic.

 {% image "images/flour scoop 2/trimmed.jpg" "" "Flour scoop, trimmed and cleaned.
 The word \"scoop\" is engraved into the scoop." %}

+I didn't take any pictures after the bisque firing because it wasn't anything particularly interesting.
+For colors, I chose a G White base glaze and a... someone's Big Blue (I don't remember the exact name) on top.
+When fired, it should turn out a really pretty blue.
+We'll see!